-- 10-YEAR ATHLETE an athlete who has represented the United States in a Delegation Event, World Championships, or another event designated by the USOPC (together with the USOPC Athletesi Advisory Council) and USA Swimming (together with USA Swimmingis Athletesi Advisory Council) as an elite-level event for purposes of this definition, within the previous 10 years. - 10-YEAR+ ATHLETE an athlete who has represented the United States in a Delegation Event, World Championships, or another event designated by the USOPC (together with the USOPC Athletesi Advisory Council) and USA Swimming (together with USA Swimmingis Athletesi Advisory Council) as an elite-level event for purposes of this definition, but not within the previous 10 years. - ABANDONMENT termination of an open water event prior to its completion due to safety considerations. - ACTIVELY ENGAGED ATHLETE REPRESENTATIVE an athlete who qualifies as a 10-Year or 10-Year+ Athlete representative, or who has been actively engaged in 24 months prior to election/selection in a USA Swimming-sanctioned competition (as defined by the USA Swimming Athletesí Advisory Council and approved by the USA Swimming Athlete Representation Working Group [as defined in the USOPC Bylaws]), which may include events that categorize entrants in agerestricted classifications. - AGGREGATE TIME times achieved by four individuals in separate starts which are added together to arrive at a relay time for entry purposes. - AMATEUR SPORTS ACT the Ted Stevens Olympic and Amateur Sports Act (1998) (or as applicable, the Amateur Sports Act of 1978), as amended from time to time. - APPRECIABLE sufficient in extent to be recognized. - APPROVAL a permit issued by an LSC for meets conducted in conformance with USA Swimming technical rules in which both members and non-members may compete. - ARM that part of the body that extends from the shoulder to the wrist. - ATTACHED status of an athlete member who represents a member club in competition after having met the requirements of Article 203. - BOARD OF DIRECTORS unless otherwise noted, shall mean the USA Swimming Board of Directors. - BODY the torso, including shoulders and hips.
+- 10-YEAR ATHLETE an athlete who has represented the United States in a Delegation Event, World Championships, or another event designated by the USOPC (together with the USOPC Athletes' Advisory Council) and USA Swimming (together with USA Swimming's Athletes' Advisory Council) as an elite-level event for purposes of this definition, within the previous 10 years. - 10-YEAR+ ATHLETE an athlete who has represented the United States in a Delegation Event, World Championships, or another event designated by the USOPC (together with the USOPC Athletes' Advisory Council) and USA Swimming (together with USA Swimming's Athletes' Advisory Council) as an elite-level event for purposes of this definition. but not within the previous 10 years. - 2-YEAR ATHLETE an athlete who has been actively engaged in 24 months prior to election/selection in a USA Swimming-sanctioned competition (as defined by the USA Swimming Athletes' Advisory Council and approved by the USA Swimming Athlete Representation Working Group [as defined in the USOPC Bylaws]), which may include events that categorize entrants in age restricted classifications. - ABANDONMENT termination of an open water event prior to its completion due to safety considerations. - ACTIVELY ENGAGED ATHLETE REPRESENTATIVE an athlete who qualifies as a 10-Year or 10-Year+ Athlete representative, or who has been actively engaged in 24 months prior to election/selection in a USA Swimming-sanctioned competition (as defined by the USA Swimming Athletes' Advisory Council and approved by the USA Swimming Athlete Representation Working Group [as defined in the USOPC Bylaws]), which may include events that categorize entrants in agerestricted classifications. - AGGREGATE TIME times achieved by four individuals in separate starts which are added together to arrive at a relay time for entry purposes. - AMATEUR SPORTS ACT the Ted Stevens Olympic and Amateur Sports Act (1998) (or as applicable, the Amateur Sports Act of 1978), as amended from time to time. - APPRECIABLE sufficient in extent to be recognized. - APPROVAL a permit issued by an LSC for meets conducted in conformance with USA Swimming technical rules in which both members and non-members may compete. - ARM that part of the body that extends from the shoulder to the wrist. - ATTACHED status of an athlete member who represents a member club in competition after having met the requirements of Article 203.

+BOARD OF DIRECTORS - unless otherwise noted, shall mean the USA Swimming Board of Directors.

+BODY - the torso, including shoulders and hips.